 * The % Daily Value tells you how much a nutrient in a serving of food contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.

-Everything fries quickly once you get going.
-If you aren’t confident about timing the vegetables and chicken together, feel free to cook them separately and set aside until combining.
+- Cooking Process: You might find everything fries quickly once you start cooking.
+If you’re not confident about timing the vegetables and chicken together, don’t hesitate to cook them separately, keeping them aside until combining.

-Replacing the white rice with brown rice works well, but the brown rice will need more cooking time to soften and absorb flavors.
+- Change the Rice: Swap white rice for brown rice.
+Just be aware that brown rice will require extra cooking time to soften and absorb the flavors.

 - Substitute the Protein: You can replace the chicken with protein of your choice — shrimp, which is Benihana’s second most popular option, pork, beef, or even tofu can work well.
 It’s also simple to divide up the rice before adding the meat if you’re catering to different preferences.

 - Switch the Oil: You can substitute the neutral-tasting oil for sesame oil or add a teaspoon of oyster sauce for a more complex flavor.